CivicActions/ssp-toolkit/docs/ssp.md

 Drupal requires users to change their password upon initial login, and the application website enforces this.
 Each user account is assigned a default password that is randomly generated, not possible to guess, and not shared with anyone, including site administrators.
 When the user logs in and creates a new password, the default password is erased from the website database.

+##### Ilias

+Ilias requires users to change their password upon initial login, and the application website enforces this.
+Each user account is assigned a default password that is randomly generated, not possible to guess, and not shared with anyone, including site administrators.
+When the user logs in and creates a new password, the default password is erased from the website database.

+#### f

+##### Project

+Project authenticators follow these password lifetime restrictions:

+- Maximum password age = 90
+- Minimum password age = 1
+- Password reuse restriction = 10

+#### g

+##### Project

+Project enforces password lifetime restrictions.
+The password lifetime settings for internal accounts is as follows:

+- Minimum restriction of zero (1) days and
+- Maximum restriction of ninety (90) days before a password change is required.

 #### h

 ##### Drupal

 For all Drupal users, passwords are protected by the website's software, which only stores an encrypted string based on the password.
+This means that even if the website's database should be compromised, an attacker would still be unable to know users' actual passwords.
+Internal users receive training in security awareness and acceptable use and are instructed never to reveal their passwords to anyone.

+##### Ilias

+For all Ilias users, passwords are protected by the website's software, which only stores an encrypted string based on the password.
 This means that even if the website's database should be compromised, an attacker would still be unable to know users' actual passwords.
 Internal users receive training in security awareness and acceptable use and are instructed never to reveal their passwords to anyone.

 #### i